tom6931/PSSS/README.md

 ## Sourmash

-In order to run SourMash, you will use a client called Mastiff.
-Follow the steps below to download the client and then run SourMash.
-The client only needs to be downloaded the first time.
+You will use Mastiff for these searches.
+Mastiff is a tool in the sourmash suite developed in the lab of C. Titus Brown at UC Davis..
+Follow the steps below to download and then run mastiff.
+Mastiff only needs to be downloaded the first time.

 ```
 curl -o mastiff -L https://github.com/sourmash-bio/mastiff/releases/latest/download/mastiff-client-x86_64-unknown-linux-musl